odanylovych/Avalanche.swift/README.md

  * [x] Metrics API
  * [x] PlatformVM API (P-Chain)

 We built Avalanche.swift with ease of use in mind.
-With this library, any Swift developer is able to interact with a node on the Avalanche Platform who has enabled their API endpoints for the developer's consumption.
+With this library, any Swift developer can interact with a node on the Avalanche Platform that has enabled their API endpoints for the developer's consumption.
 We keep the library up-to-date with the latest changes in the [Avalanche Platform Specification](https://docs.avax.network).

   Using Avalanche.swift, developers can: